Bet Lynch: Casting

 Actress Julie Goodyear was offered the supporting role of Bet Lynch for a period of six weeks by Lucy Clayton, which she took without hesitation.
 Goodyear was convinced that she would continue in the role on a permanent basis and was shocked when they let her go at the end of her originally contracted period.
 When Goodyear filmed a part for a drama series, Family at War, the director June Howson complimented her and said she was impressed.
 Howson later went on to produce Coronation Street, and offered Goodyear a six-month contract to reprise her role as Bet, which she took up.
 She then became a permanent cast member.

 After 25 years in the role, Goodyear quit the role in 1995 and the character departed in October that year.
-According to an interview with Goodyear on Piers Morgan's You Can't Fire Me, I'm Famous, she wanted to leave on a high whilst the character was still fondly regarded.
+According to an interview with Goodyear on Piers Morgan's You Can't Fire Me, I'm Famous, she wanted to leave on a high while the character was still fondly regarded.
 There was considerable media interest in her departure, with some tabloids speculating that the show might not survive such a high-profile departure.
-Over 18 million viewers watched Bet's departure.
+More than 18 million viewers watched Bet's departure.